Oahu Dream Weddings Tips & Advice

 - Photography and video is prohibited during the performance of proprietary work after the ceremony i.e. license signing, portrait sessions, group and family shots, scenics, romantic candid scenes, and any of our "set-ups" though, it's at the discretion of our photographer.

-- We do not allow outside vendors or anyone deemed to be a professional at or within the vicinity of the ceremony location.
-Our permit and insurance liability requires that, only AHW vendors may be "on-site" during our coverage.
+- We do not allow outside vendors or anyone deemed to be a professional at or within the vicinity of the ceremony location unless, we have specifically agreed to it in writing.
+Our permit and insurance liability requires that, only our vendors may be "on-site" during our coverage.

-- You may use your own vendors for "off-site" services (limousine, hair & make-up, etc.) but, we cannot communicate or our coordinate with outside people you may hire.
+- You may use your own vendors for "off-site" services (limousine, hair & make-up, etc.) but, we cannot communicate or our coordinate with outside people you may hire (except Dawn our H/M person).
 This must be done directly by you.
+Unfortunately, they can having differing "stories" from what we suggest.

 Ceremony on a weekend or holiday